ShadowfallStudios/ALS-Community/README.md

 *Mac, Android, IOS, and console builds are not tested and supported at the moment*

 ## Features
-- Full replication support with low bandwith usage
+- Full replication support with low bandwidth usage
 - Plugin structure
 - Highly optimized for production
 - Lots of bug fixes additional to marketplace version